The ALKALINE and ACID Myths

 Cramps, especially in the calves

-Calcium deposits the soft tissue (which may cause twitching of the left eyelid)
+Calcium deposits in the soft tissue (which may cause twitching of the left eyelid)

 Tendonitis or bursitis